 eCommerce trends for 2017- part 1

-Year by year customer’s taste is getting modified and companies should follow the pace of trend in order to achieve best customers satisfaction rate.
+Year by year customer’s taste is getting modified and companies should follow the pace of trend in order to achieve the best customers satisfaction rate.
 When speaking of online customers, this holds even greater value because those customers are not holding strong brand/ platform loyalty.
-Online shoppers could be easily converted by price comparison model that is available on the web, and in most cases it turned out to be just correct.
+Online shoppers could be easily converted by price comparison model that is available on the web, and in most cases, it turned out to be just correct.

 Given all the problems with today smart, insightful shoppers, companies need to find a way to retain those customers and convert them into buying, devoted customers.

 What e-commerce trends should apply in order to convert customers into loyal customers?

 E-shops should apply fast delivery, m-commerce, online chat and personalization in order to retain customers and convert them into devoted customers, advocates of their brand.

 Delivery in this year will be the deciding factor.
 With the introduction of new technologies shipping will progress tremendously and those who have the most flexible, user-friendly service will posses threat to other businesses.
 We’ve heard of drone delivery options that are now being tested and soon to come into the market.
 This century build innovation will automatically push the needs and demand of customers dramatically.

 Retailers who are able to offer fast shipping with numerous transportation options, preferably free, will relish a competitive advantage in contrast to those who don’t.
 For the year of 2017, this will become the standard.